Reves International Advisory Board

 The Reves International Advisory Board is an external body of distinguished, experienced and engaged friends of William & Mary who serve as advocates for the university’s international initiatives.

-Members of the board provide external perspectives to the Vice Provost for Academic and International Affairs.
-The focus of the work currently is on the Reves Center for International Studies and the W&M Global Research Institute (GRI) but can extend to other parts of campus.
+Members of the board provide external perspectives to the Associate Provost for International Affairs.
+The focus of the work currently is on the Reves Center for International Studies but can extend to other parts of campus.
 The board currently has 31 members.
 Members are mostly W&M alumni, but the board welcomes non-graduates as well.
 (View full membership roster).

 Nominations are submitted by March 1 and invitations are extended in late May/early June.
 The board has an advisory role but no fiduciary responsibilities.
 The board currently has four committees – Development & Finance, Governance & Nominating, Diversity, Equity and Inclusion, and Programs – which provide additional counsel to the various parts of W&M’s international efforts.